w3c/wot-testing/events/2024.11.Munich/Readme.md

   * Multiple possible successful responses
   * Default behavior
 * Linking between TDs
-* Specifying multiple types (at types) to TDs: This is confusing to people.
+* Specifying multiple `@type`s to TDs: This is confusing to people.
 We need more guidance.
 * Complex actions: Async and sync
-* Meta Operations (top-level form operations):Are they implemented correctly
+* Meta Operations (top-level form operations): Are they implemented correctly

 ### New Features